Proof Gold Eagle Coins

 Certified Bullion Gold Eagle Info

 Both the Numismatic Warranty Corporation and the Professional Coin Grading Service issue coins a grade between 1 and 70 on the Sheldon Numeric Scale.
 Established in 1948 by Dr. William Sheldon, this scale helps to identify the specific condition of individual coins in an extremely comprehensive way.

-Prior to the development of the Sheldon Scale, coins were graded on physical condition and positioned into among 3 categories: Great, Fine, and Uncirculated.
+Before the development of the Sheldon Scale, coins were graded on physical condition and positioned into 3 categories: Great, Fine, and Uncirculated.
 It was quickly found that any two coins within the same category could feature significant differences in worth and condition, even if they were of the very same general condition.
 For example, some Fine coins were in much better condition than other Fine coins.

 Today, the NGC and PCGS use the 1 to 70 Sheldon Scale to license the condition of all coins it grades.
 Each grade starts with a striking type, which includes the following options:

 MS: Represents Mint State, and identifies a coin struck in the same format as flow issues and uses to grades 60 through 70.

 PF: Represents Evidence, and identifies coins struck in a special format to attract the eye of collectors.

 SP: A Specimen coin is one that has a hybrid strike type in between Mint State and Proof.